 Data Quality Management

-Data quality is a perception or an assessment of data’s fitness to serve its purpose in a given context.
+Data quality is a perception or an assessment of data’s fitness to serve its purpose in a given context, often guided by a data quality framework.
 It is an essential characteristic that determines the credibility of data for decision-making and operational effectiveness.
-Data governance is the main vehicle by which high quality data can be delivered in an organization, through the development and implementation of policies, standards, processes, and practices that instill a desire to achieve and sustain high quality data across the enterprise.
+Data governance is the main vehicle by which high quality data can be delivered in an organization through the development and implementation of policies, standards, processes, and practices that instill a desire to achieve and sustain high quality data across the entire enterprise.

 Aspects (also known as dimensions) of data quality include: